filecoin-project/lotus/documentation/en/local-dev-net.md

-# Running a local developer network
+# Setup Local Devnet

-Build the lotus binaries in debug mode, This enables the use of 1024 byte sectors.
+Build the Lotus Binaries in debug mode, This enables the use of 1024 byte sectors.

 ```sh